Kclamberth/LFInstaller/README.md

 A log file is created and contains info from the installation process of each application.
 Useful for debugging purposes.

 Finally, this script changes some settings that I prefer, such as RFkilling wifi and bluetooth, and shutting down their respective interfaces.
-It also ensures the firewall is turned on in case I forget.